dart-lang/language/working/0546-patterns/patterns-feature-specification.md

         3. Bind `e` to the `[]` invocation for this entry.

-        4. Bind invocations in the entry value subpattern using target `e`.
+        4. Bind invocations in the entry value subpattern using parent `e`.

 *   **Record**: